At a Glance

 End of Project indicator/target: At least one new financing vehicle operationalized that helps diversify financing options available for CRGG.

-Intermediate indicator/target: Proposals to address financing barriers to scale up CRGG activities are developed and agreed.
+Intermediate indicator/target: Proposals to address financing barriers to scale-up CRGG activities are developed and agreed.

-The project will be steered and guided by a Project Management Committee (PMC) consisting of Australia Department of Foreign Affairs and Trade (DFAT), Climate Change Development Authority (CCDA), Department of National Planning and Management (DNPM), and Department of Provincial and Local Government Affairs (DPLGA), and GGGI.
+The project will be steered and guided by a Project Management Committee (PMC) consisting of Australia Department of Foreign Affairs and Trade (DFAT), Climate Change Development Authority (CCDA), Department of National Planning and Monitoring (DNPM), and Department of Provincial and Local Government Affairs (DPLGA), and GGGI.
 The PMC will be in charge of progress reviews and approvals on major milestones as well as project plans.
 The project will be managed by a joint project implementation team of GGGI and CCDA; GGGI is in charge of the full range of tasks on project planning, administration, execution, output deliveries, and donor reporting fully reflecting PNG’s institutional framework and requirement of Australia DFAT as well as following its established project management cycles and other organizational procedures and regulations.
 CCDA will provide project-related oversights and agreements on day-to-day project decisions.
 In addition, a Project Working Group provides technical direction and support to the project and ensures quality control of project workplans and key outputs prior to PMC’s approval.

 Monitoring Evaluation, Reporting, and Improvement